readysettech/docs-old/docs/guides/quickstart.md

     The orchestrator also gives you the choice to create a new MySQL or Postgres database or connect to an existing database.

-??? tip "Interested in cloud deployment?"
+!!! tip

-    You can deploy to AWS yourself using our Kubernetes Helm chart, or you can let ReadySet do the work on ReadySet Cloud.
+    To deploy ReadySet on AWS, use our [Kubernetes Helm chart](deploy-readyset-kubernetes.md), or let ReadySet do the work on [ReadySet Cloud](deploy-readyset-cloud.md).

-    See [Deploy with Kubernetes](deploy-readyset-kubernetes.md) or [Deploy on ReadySet Cloud](deploy-readyset-cloud.md) for more details.

 ## Before you begin